EnMasseProject/enmasse/documentation/address-model/model.md

 it is _authorized_ to send or receive messages to within that address space.
 An address space may support multiple protocols, which is defined by the address space type.

+TODO: How should multiple protocols be handled?
+How does it relate to plans?

 ### Address

 An Address is part of an Address Space, and represents a destination used for sending and receiving